 Equity in Learning Begins with Access

 In March 2020, Cincinnati came to know the global pandemic as a local crisis.
 Schools closed suddenly.
 Students were thrust into unstructured settings.
 Families faced financial setbacks, not yet known.
 In an environment of otherwise uncertainty, crystal clear truths regarding educational inequities rapidly emerged.
-The Internet was the path to distance learning, but it was a path of limited access.
+The Internet was the best path to distance learning, but it was a path of limited access.

 During the first, quickly passing weeks of the pandemic, our nation became increasingly aware of the "digital divide."
 For years, the nation's poorest children have had unequal access to information, technology, and opportunities to learn, which exacerbates the well-documented achievement gap between white students, and Black and Latinx students.